Oil stains remain after washing because detergents often can’t fully break down or lift the oil without proper pretreatment or washing techniques.

 - Insufficient Pretreatment: Skipping pretreatment allows oil to set deeper into fibers.

-- Wrong Detergent Type: Detergents without grease-fighting enzymes struggle with oily residues.
+- Wrong Detergent Type: Detergents without grease-fighting enzymes or strong surfactants struggle with oily residues.

 - Overloading the Washer: Crowded loads reduce detergent distribution and mechanical action.